K-Sato1995/BlogPosts/go4.md

 }
 ```

-###③ name :=  Array[start:end]
+### ③ name :=  Array[start:end]
  As I stated above, A `slice` is a segment of an `array`.
 That means we can create a slice from an array.
-The table below explains how to control the elements a `slice` which is created from 'Array` contains.
+The table below explains how to control the elements a `slice` which is created from `Array` contains.

 | 操作 | 意味 |
 |:--|:--|